saamalam/react-pwa/README.md

 ##### ES6/7 Compatible
 Using babel, we support next generation JavaScript syntax including Object/Array destructuring, arrow functions, JSX syntax and more...

+##### Jest for Unit Testing
+Using Jest, we support simple and smooth JavaScript testing, components, async testing, integration testing and more...

 ##### Universal Routing with React-Router
 We are using the most accepted React router for routing the application.
 Add your favorite /about, /contact, /dashboard pages.